-Calls for Basic Income reflect an unspoken understanding of a new fundamental human right – the ‘Domain’.
+Calls for Basic Income reflect a growing understanding of freedom and a new fundamental human right.
 Can we merge the effective and the moral?

 From the Far Left to the Far Right, everyone claims to fight for ‘freedom’.
 Each political philosophy tends to focus on a particular area in which it believes more freedom is necessary.
 But if freedom is to be more than a buzzword, we have to understand it as a universal principle.
 And if we intend to advocate for the principle of freedom, we must understand what freedom means.